Real Estate Closing for Investment Properties Attorneys in Fort Lauderdale

 In South Florida, a purchase and sale contract will describe the price, covenants and restrictions, acknowledged defects and easements, and the dates for various deadlines.
 Unlike a real estate agent, an attorney can provide advice about each of these terms.

 Florida has experienced a boom in real estate investments in recent years.
 The foreclosure and REO markets give investors a chance to buy homes from banks that urgently need buyers.
-However, a whole host of legal issues may arise in connection with real estate closings for investment properties.
-The Broward County lawyers at Stok Kon + Braverman can provide you with experienced legal counsel in connection with many complicated matters in this area.
+However, a host of legal issues may arise in connection with real estate closings for investment properties.
+The lawyers at Stok Kon + Braverman can provide you with experienced legal counsel in connection with many complicated matters in this area.
 Our attorneys have represented condo owners, homeowners, landlords, tenants, business owners, property management companies, and private equity lenders.
-We also serve clients in Hollywood, Fort Lauderdale, Hallandale, Coral Springs, Pembroke Pines, and other cities throughout Miami-Dade, Broward and West Palm Beach Counties.
-Call us at (954) 237-1777 or complete our online form to schedule a consultation.
+We serve clients throughout Broward County.